-This information applies to 10 Series electric motor driven pumps.
+This information applies to 10 Series motor driven pumps.
 Refer to the manual accompanying the motor before attempting to begin operation.

-This manual will alert personnel to known procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel.
-However, this manual cannot possibly anticipate and provide detailed instructions and precautions for every situation that might occur during maintenance of the unit.
-Therefore, it is the responsibility of the owner/maintenance personnel to ensure that only safe, established maintenance procedures are used, and that any procedures not addressed in this manual are performed only after establishing that neither personal safety nor pump integrity are compromised by such practices.
+Because pump installations are seldom identical, this manual cannot possibly provide detailed instructions and precautions for each specific application.
+Therefore, it is the owner/installer's responsibility to ensure that applications not addressed in this manual are performed only after establishing that neither operator safety nor pump integrity are compromised by the installation.